Marocchinate: Mass rape

-Testimonials of war crimes in Lazio
+Testimonials of mass rape in Lazio

 The writer Norman Lewis, at the time a British officer on the Monte Cassino front, narrated the events:

 "In S. Andrea, the Moroccans raped 30 women and two men; in Vallemaio two sisters had to satisfy a platoon of 200 goumiers; 300 of these, on the other hand, abused a sixty-year-old.
 In Esperia, 700 women were raped out of a population of 2,500 inhabitants, with 400 complaints presented.
 Even the parish priest, Don Alberto Terrilli, in an attempt to defend two girls, was tied to a tree and raped for a whole night.
 He died two days later from internal lacerations reported.
 In Pico, a girl was crucified with her sister.
 After the gang violence, she will be killed.
 Polleca reached the pinnacle of bestiality.
 Luciano Garibaldi writes that from the Moroccan departments of the gen. Guillaume girls and old women were raped; the men who reacted were sodomized, shot dead, emasculated or impaled alive.
 A testimony, from a report of the time, describes their typical modality: "The Moroccan soldiers who had knocked on the door and which was not opened, knocked down the door itself, hit the fortress with the butt of the musket to the head making it fall to the ground unconscious, then she was carried about 30 meters from the house and raped while her father, by other soldiers, was dragged, beaten and tied to a tree.
 The terrified bystanders could not bring any help to the girl and the parent as a soldier remained on guard with a musket aimed at them."